Tuition fee deposits for international postgraduate taught students

 If you transfer to another course, we'll apply your deposit towards your new course fee.

-If you defer to the next academic year, we'll hold your deposit and apply it to your tuition fees when you enrol at York.
+If you defer to the next academic year, we'll hold your deposit and apply it to your tuition fees when you enrol at York unless you specifically request a deposit refund.

-- If you request a refund within 10 working days of the payment being received by the University
+- If you request a refund within 14 days of the payment being received by the University.

 - In exceptional circumstances and on receipt of verifiable documentary evidence that you are unable to commence your studies and choose not to defer your offer.
-Such exceptional circumstances might include, but are not limited to, serious illness or international restrictions on travel, including travel disruption as a result of COVID-19.
+Such exceptional circumstances might include, but are not limited to, serious illness or international restrictions on travel.

 If the request is approved, we will withdraw your offer and any issued CAS, and notify the UKVI.